Shopping Cart

 Is it safe to eat apples off the tree?

-Generally it is safe to eat apples right off the tree even though they have been sprayed.
-Time, sunlight, and rain all work to break down the spray compounds.
-We stop spraying all the trees early-mid August, so in September/October, any residue you see is totally benign!
-The dirt you may see on the apples is simply rain and dirt from the wind.
+Generally it is safe to eat apples right off the tree, but remember to check for yellow jackets before you pick one.
+We stop spraying all the trees mid August, so by September/October, any residue you see is totally benign...watch out for bird "poop".
+Any dirt you may see on the apples is simply rain and dirt from the wind.
 They are perfectly safe to eat.

 Apple Fun Facts!